justin-crouch/trooper-transfer/README.md

 The website was built using **Python 3.10**.

 To log in to the admin portal:
-> Username: Admin
+> Username: admin

-> Password: Admin
+> Password: admin